Allyooop/muskox/method.md

 11. the asset resource (gems etc.) are asked to do some work
 12. the JavaScript part of your asset resources is called first
 13. the JavaScript asset resource creates a pages.js file
-14. your SCSS asset resource is the called
+14. your Scss asset resource is the called
-15. your SCSS resource creates a pages.css.scss file to let you style your page views
+15. your Scss resource creates a pages.css.scss file to let you style your page views

 Well, that was a lot of info.
 Feel free to explore what was created in those files.
 Google everything and anything you don't understand or interests you.
 In our next section we'll take a look at our route file.